 This objective will be met by operating both oxygenation systems beginning shortly after ice out in April and ending in October.
-Water quality and fish conditions will be monitored throughout the summer by Hatchery Project staff.
+Water quality and fish conditions will be monitored throughout the summer.

 Objective 2.
 Reduce the operating expenses of North Twin Lake and South Twin Lake hypolimnetic oxygenation systems.